JetBrains/intellij-sdk-docs/topics/appendix/tools/intellij_platform_gradle_plugin/tools_intellij_platform_gradle_plugin_tasks.md

 ### `archiveFile`
 {#verifyPlugin-archiveFile}

-Input ZIP archive file of the plugin to verify.
+Specifies the input ZIP archive file of the plugin to verify.
-If empty, the task will be skipped.
+If this parameter is empty, the task will be skipped.

 {style="narrow"}
 Type